A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Torsion-Free Finitely Generated Nilpotent Groups

 we get that $x_i=y_i$ for $i\ne m+1$.
 Then equality for $i=m+1$ follows canceling the other terms and noting that $\Tilde{a}_{m+1}$ is non torsion.
 Next we define $\Tilde{\Gamma}_i=\langle \Tilde a_i,\ldots, \Tilde a_{m+1}\rangle$ and similarly $\Gamma_i=\langle a_i,\ldots ,a_m\rangle$.
 By our assumptions $\Gamma_i$ form a central series for $\Gamma$.
 Note that for $i\le m$

-For $i=m+1$ we have $[\Tilde{\Gamma},\Tilde{\Gamma}_{m+1}]=\{1\}=\Tilde{\Gamma}_{m+2}$.
+For $i=m+1$ we have $[\Tilde{\Gamma},\Tilde{\Gamma}_{m+1}]=\{e\}=\Tilde{\Gamma}_{m+2}$.
 This shows that $\Tilde{\Gamma}_i$ is a central series which completes our proof. \end{proof}

 \begin{thm} Suppose that $\Gamma$ is a torsion-free finitely generated nilpotent group that is not $\Z$ or trivial.
-Then $\Gamma$ has a cocycle that meets the conditions of Theorem~\ref{coc2}. \end{thm} \begin{proof} The rational 2-cohomology of $\Gamma$ is nontrivial by Theorem~\ref{Qcoho}.
-By the universal coefficient theorem \cite[Theorem 53.1]{eat} we have a sequence
+Then $\Gamma$ has a cohomology class that meets the conditions of Theorem~\ref{coc2}, and the asympotic representation can be expressed as follows: $\Gamma$ can be viewed as $\Z^m$ with the multiplication as follows